sathal/snake-c/README.md

 ## Summary

-This is my rendition of the classic Snake game written in C and is intended to be run in the terminal.
+This is my rendition of the classic Snake game written in C and it is intended to be run in the terminal.

 ## Dependencies